 - Application status: where you can quickly check exactly where you are in the process.

 During these steps you will be requested to upload documentation to support your application.
 Some examples of documents we will need are: your passport, bank statements and payslips.
-These will need to be scanned using a colour flatbed scanner to ensure they are legible.
-By scanning and sending your documents to us you authorise us to review them.
-Where necessary, we may request that you provide better quality scans or alternative documentation.
+These will need to be formatted in accordance with our Information Checklist.
+By providing your documents to us you authorise us to review them.
+Where necessary, we may request that you provide better quality scans, prints or alternative documentation.

 Only when we have approved all of your documentation and completed all steps, will we be in a position to seek your authorisation to submit your mortgage application to your chosen lender.

 Authorisation to act on your behalf

 By engaging with our team to provide you with our services, you agree that we may act on your behalf in liaising with the mortgage provider and any other third parties involved in the application process.

 Our authority to act on your behalf in accordance with these terms can be terminated at any time by either side in writing, without prior notice and without penalty.
 This will be effective from the date the notification is received.
 However, if transactions already initiated remain outstanding, the notification will only be effected once these have been completed.

 The mortgage application